Creamy Cauliflower Puree For Baby

 2 tsp natural yogurt

-Preparation is simple – heat the chicken stock in a small saucepan, add the cauliflower and simmer until the cauliflower is fork tender.
-Drain, then place the cooked cauliflower in a food processor along with the remaining ingredients and blend until smooth.
+Heat the chicken stock in a small saucepan, add the cauliflower and simmer until the cauliflower is fork tender.

-TIP: The resulting puree has a delicate flavour – for a more robust taste, add 2 tbsp sauted onion to the blender before pureeing!
+TIP: The resulting puree has a delicate flavour.
+For a more robust taste, add 2 tbsp sauted onion to the blender before pureeing, or try a pinch of garlic powder!

 Do let us know if your little one enjoys this too – or if you have any of your own cauliflower baby food ideas to share!